rochacbruno/python-project-template/CONTRIBUTING.md

 virtualenv:       ## Create a virtual environment.
 release:          ## Create a new tag for release.
 docs:             ## Build the documentation.
+switch-to-poetry: ## Switch to poetry package manager.
+init:             ## Initialize the project based on an application template.
 ```

 ## Making a new release